pcroch/find-movie/README.md

 Testing

-For rating params, only the two first value are take into account
+For rating params, only the two first value are take into account -> solved and validation through model now